 First is the Senal SCM-660 Large-Diaphragm Multi-Pattern Condenser Microphone ($169).
 Here’s a review of the Senal mic by Ken Rockwell, who found that it performed as well as the legendary Neumann U87 which costs $3600 and is the standard against which other studio mics are compared.

 If you can’t afford the Senal, a good option might be the CAD GXL3000, which you can occasionally find on Ebay for as little as $90 (it’s $199 new).
-I’ve recorded Keshava playing cello with the CAD GXL3000, and it sounded wonderful.
+I’ve recorded Keshava on cello with the CAD GXL3000, and it sounded splendid.
 The Amazon reviews suggest it’s very good for vocals too.

 Both mics have three switchable sound pickup patterns: Omni (records from all directions), Cardioid (records from the front), and Figure Eight (records equally from front and back).
-Both have high-pass filters to reduce ambient noise, and a low-pass filter to help protect against clipping.
+Both mics have high-pass filters to reduce low-level ambient noise, and a low-pass filter to help guard against clipping.

 To record on the iPhone with these mics, you will have to supply them with 48-volt phantom power.
 You can do this with an add-on (battery-powered) power supply such as the IK Multimedia iRig Pre 2 Microphone preamp for smartphones, tablets and video cameras ($50).
 You will also need an XLR cable, and an XLR female to 3.5mm male adapter to connect the mic to the Apple 3.5mm to Lightning adapter.